Wineries

 Welcome to Wine Country!
 You won't wind around these roads for long before you run across one of our award winning wineries!

+Take in some great views of the seven bends of the Shenandoah River and the surrounding mountains.
+Call ahead for menu options as it is subject to change!
 To get to this winery you cross a low water bridge over the Shenandoah river & there is also a really awesome footbridge you can walk across (maybe before you have a few glasses!)
 Also if you continue down the road you will find the "Lupton Rd Access" for the Shenandoah state park!
 There you will find hiking, additional river access, kayak ramp and an outdoor classroom area, and a community garden.

 75 locals recommend